Workplace Conduct and Training

 Equal Opportunity & Affirmation Action Statement

-As an institution, Columbia University is committed to the principles of equity and excellence.
-It actively pursues both, adhering to the belief that equity is the partner of excellence.
+As an institution, Columbia University is committed to the principles of fairness and excellence.
+It actively pursues both, adhering to the belief that equal opportunity is the partner of excellence.
 Columbia University's goal is a workforce and student body that reflects the diversity and talent of New York City, the larger metropolitan area, and the nation.
 In furtherance of this goal, Columbia has implemented policies and programs which seek to ensure that its employment and educational decisions are based on individual merit and not on bias or stereotypes.

 Columbia University is an equal opportunity/affirmative action -- Disability/Veterans employer.